birdseyeglobal/backend-take-home-challenge/README.md

 - Deployment: Can we hit the API?

 ### Deliverables
-Please clone the provided Git repository, add your code, then push your changes or submit a link to your repository:
+Please fork the provided Git repository and submit a link to your repository:

 - Source code in Python + FastAPI.
 - App setup (Dockerfile / docker-compose / sh script).